neutrinoceros/wxc/README.md

 ## Known limitations

-`wxc` currently is not able to go past inheritance and will not point to the exact location of methods defined outside the queried scope/

-`wxc` is also unable to query the origin of compiled code binded into Python.
+`wxc` is not able to retrieve the source of compiled code binded into Python.
 It should however correctly point to the compiled file that an object is imported from.